 - 3 tablespoons plain non-dairy milk

 - 3 tablespoons maple syrup

-In a small bowl, stir protein nutmilk and apple cider vinegar together, set aside to curdle for 5 minutes, making vegan buttermilk.
+- In a small bowl, stir non-dairy milk and apple cider vinegar together, set aside to curdle for 5 minutes, making vegan buttermilk.
 In another small bowl, whisk together hot water and coffee granules, until they dissolve.

-Place chocolate chips, protein nutmilk, and maple syrup into a bowl.
+- Place chocolate chips, non-dairy milk, and maple syrup into a bowl.
 Either melt chocolate chips in the microwave (1 minute), or in a double boiler, then quickly whisk together until very smooth.